-Is it just me or do big corporations and suits suck the fun out of good apps?
+Is it just me or do big corporations and suits suck the fun out of good social apps?

-One of the reasons I stopped adopting new social tech, including snapchat, is that I truly believe in “No pay, no play”.
+One of the reasons I stopped adopting new social platforms, including snapchat, is that I truly believe in “No pay, no play”.
 If I don’t contribute to the melee in the right spirit, I don’t want to be lurking there diluting the fun.

-We, elders, need to exit the party.
+We elders need to exit the party.